leanprover/fp-lean/README.md

 To build the book, change to the [`book`](book/) directory and run `lake exe fp-lean`.
 After this, `book/out/html-multi` contains a multi-page Web version of the book.

+## Publishing

+The book is published by pushing a tag whose name starts with `release-`.
+CI builds the tagged commit and deploys it to the production site.
+Publication happens on `release-` tags alone.

+Every other build gets a preview deploy instead: pushes to `master`, pull requests (including those from forks), and manual runs.
+The preview URL appears as a `netlify/deploy` status on the commit that was built.

+The build runs in [`ci.yml`](.github/workflows/ci.yml) and hands the HTML to [`deploy.yml`](.github/workflows/deploy.yml) as an artifact.
+The credentials live in the deploy workflow, which is what lets a pull request from a fork build and preview.